Ecommerce packaging: everything you need to know

 If you’re selling bigger and bulkier products, then you will likely turn to corrugated cardboard boxes.
 The good thing is that cardboard boxes made from recycled paper are easily available in most parts of the world.
 Combined with branded paper tape, it might just be the most sustainable option for shipping big packages.

-When making a choice here, do keep in mind, cardboard that has been bleached and coloured with chemical dyes is less sustainable than plain cardboard.
+When making a choice here, keep in mind, cardboard that has been bleached and coloured with chemical dyes is less sustainable than plain cardboard.

 Circular packaging

-A number of companies are building circular packaging solutions that “close the loop”, ensuring that the packaging can be reused or recycled..
+A number of companies are building circular packaging solutions that “close the loop”, ensuring that the packaging can be reused or recycled.

-The main challenge of creating circular packaging systems is to make these convenient and easy to use for both the retailer and the end-customer.
-Additionally, such systems need to be economically profitable and scalable in order to work in the long-term.
+The main challenge of creating circular packaging systems is to make these convenient and easy to use for both the retailer and the end customer.
+Additionally, such systems need to be economically profitable and scalable in order to work in the long term.

 We’re definitely rooting for the many companies who are taking a crack at circular packaging systems, like Boox, Hipli, Re-zip, Returnity and RePack.
 We know about these challenges first-hand, as we’re working towards a circular future ourselves.